tigerman9854/MSA-SMT/README.md

 #### 4. Build
 1. Clone the repository.
 2. Open "MSA-SMT/MSA-SMT.sln" in Visual Studio 2019.
+3. Set "MSA-UI" as the startup project.
-3. Press F5 to build and run.
+4. Press F5 to build and run.